Services

 I offer evidence-based therapy as an AHPRA registered psychologist to clients who live in Australia.
 This may or may not include diagnostic assessment.
 I only offer therapy to those who are within my scope of expertise.
 If at any point I believe otherwise, I will refer you back to your GP or help you find another suitable professional.

 I also offer coaching sessions to clients worldwide.
-These sessions focus on growth and self-discovery, blending practical tools and spiritual perspectives.
+These sessions focus on growth and self-discovery.
 While grounded in psychology, coaching is not designed for those seeking clinical support.
 Instead, it offers guidance to enhance certain areas of life (personal, professional, or relational).

 Important note: Coaching is not psychological therapy and does not replace mental health treatment.